The Manchester restaurant used to film hit Channel 4 show First Dates has closed permanently due to the impact of the Covid-19 pandemic.

 “This course of action, if approved, will safeguard the future of the group and give it the breathing space it needs to recover.
 We would like to thank all our stakeholders for their support during this challenging period."

-The closure of The Refinery would be the second high-profile loss to Spinningfields restaurant scene in recent times, with popular Spanish restaurant Iberica waving goodbye to the area in October 2020.
+The closure of The Refinery is the second high-profile loss to Spinningfields restaurant scene in recent times, with popular Spanish restaurant Iberica waving goodbye to the area in October 2020.

 Can’t get enough of Manchester eats?
 Check out our pick of Manchester’s best restaurants.